GeorgeWeb/syclref/_api-docs/apis.h/cl%253A%253Asycl%253A%253Ahandler/functions/parallel_for_work_group/index.md

-   **Returns:**
+   **Returns:** dimensionsNumber of dimensions of the kernel numGroupsDimensions of the global and local work groups syclKernelThe precompiled kernel which is being run

 ---

-2. parallel_for_work_group will enqueue the kernel  to be executed a number of instances working in parallel over the number of local and global work items specified by functor
+2. parallel_for_work_group will enqueue the kernel functor to be executed a number of instances working in parallel over the number of local and global work items specified by range.

    **Parameters:**